 "You are never valued just for your physical appearance," Argumedo says.
 "So it's important to put everything into perspective instead of obsessing over your self-image."
 She recommends asking the following important questions:

-Argumedo agrees.
-She's teaching her own children to be themselves, and to love what's unique about them instead of always comparing themselves to others.
+Argumedo practices what she preaches: She’s teaching her own children to be themselves, and to love what's unique about them instead of always comparing themselves to others.

 "You're the only person like you, and everyone is beautiful and special in their own right," she says.
 "And keep in mind that people post on social media isn't always the reality of what's happening in their lives.
 Are you truly happy, or are you Instagram happy?
 On social media, you can create whatever reality you want."